dtkaplan/shinymark/README.md

 #### :coffee: 10:30 - 11:00: Morning break

 #### :computer: 11:00 - 12:00: Session 2 - Putting the R in R Markdown
-  - 02 - Structuring your analysis with R Markdown:
+  - 02 - Putting  the R in R Markdown:
     - Embedding R code -- in chunks and inline
     - Chunk and global options
     - Other languages